craig-ludington/blobber/README.md

                        :password    "VerySecurePassword"}
              })

-Then create the schema, by running:
+For testing, you can create the schema, by running:

   lein run -m blobber.migration

+Finally, copy the data over from the PostgreSQL database, by running:
+   FIXME!!!

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Craig Brent Ludington

 Distributed under the Eclipse Public License, the same as Clojure.